-- 8. Claimant Two resides at home with Mother and his two siblings, an older sister (Sister), seventeen-years-old, and Claimant One, who is Claimant Two's twin brother.
+- 8. Claimant One resides at home with Mother and his two siblings, an older sister (Sister), seventeen-years-old, and Claimant Two, who is Claimant One's twin brother.
 The siblings are all regional center consumers. - 9.
-Mother is Claimant Two's primary caregiver.
-Claimant Two is ambulatory.
+Mother is Claimant One's primary caregiver.
+Claimant One is ambulatory.
 He communicates verbally, using sentences of three words or more and has a limited vocabulary (30 words or less).
-Claimant Two does not have bladder or bowel control and is unable to toilet independently.
-Claimant Two requires assistance to complete self-care tasks.
-Claimant Two requires supervision at all times to ensure his safety.
-He has maladaptive behaviors, including aggressive behavior, such as slamming doors, hitting siblings, attempting to hit his Mother, and throwing things.
-Claimant Two attends special day class at Southeast High School, part of the Los Angeles Unified School District.

-- 10. Claimant Two's Individual Program Plan (IPP) dated June 10, 2024, was signed and approved by Mother and Claimant Two's Service Coordinator, Jacqueline Pantoja.
+Claimant One requires assistance to complete self-care tasks.
+Claimant requires supervision at all times to ensure his safety.
+Claimant attends some integrated classes at an integrated school, Southeast High School, part of the Los Angeles Unified School District. - 10.
+Claimant One's Individual Program Plan (IPP) dated June 13, 2024, was signed and approved by Mother and Claimant One's Service Coordinator, Annel Guerra.
 (Exhibit 2.)
-Pursuant to the IPP, effective April 1, 2024, through March 31, 2025, SCLARC agreed to fund \$19,500 for Adaptive Skills Training (AST); \$2,400 for AST Supervision; \$14,252.64 for respite services; \$7,322.40 for Community Living Support (Cooking Classes); \$24,533.76 for Community Integration Support (which includes Personal Assistant for the community, Personal Assistant for the community/Camping Bakersfield, one to one personal support, community integration support, art classes and music classes); \$1,000 or Participated-Directed Goods and Services (Advocate support representation); \$3,000 for IF; \$2,520 for Individual Training and Education; \$11,100 for Financial Management Services (FMS); and \$292.12 for Training and Counseling for Unpaid Caregivers.
-(Ibid.) - 11.
-Mother reported Claimant Two receives 15 hours per week in Applied Behavior Analysis (ABA) therapy, funded by Medi-Cal.
+Pursuant to the IPP, effective April 1, 2024, through March 31, 2025,

+SCLARC agreed to fund \$7,322.40 for Community Living Support (Cooking class); \$92,229.60 for Community Integration Support (which includes Personal assistance in the community/camping Bakersfield, one to one personal support, community integration support, Adaptive Skills Training (AST) services, AST supervision, art class and music class); \$1,000 for Participated-Directed Goods and Services (Advocate support representation); \$3,000 for IF; and \$2,520 for Individual Training and Education; \$925 monthly for Financial Management Services (FMS); \$135 for Training and Counseling for Unpaid Caregivers; and \$14,252.64 for respite services.
+(Ibid.)

+- 11. Mother reported Claimant One receives 10 hours per week in Applied Behavioral Analysis (ABA) therapy.
+Additionally, Claimant One receives 50 hours per month of In-Home Supportive Services (IHSS).
+Mother is Claimant One's IHSS provider.
+Claimant One also receives \$1,000 in monthly Social Security Income (SSI).
+Medi-Cal provides for Claimant One's medical services. - 12.
+According to the IPP, Claimant's last Individualized Education Plan (IEP) was on May 17, 2024.
 (Exhibit 2.)
-Additionally, Claimant Two receives 250 hours per month of In-Home Supportive Services (IHSS).
-Mother is Claimant Two's IHSS provider.
-Claimant Two also receives \$1,000 in monthly Social Security Income (SSI).
-Medi-Cal provides for Claimant Two's medical services.
-(Ibid.) - 12.
-According to the IPP, Claimant Two's last Individualized Education Plan (IEP) was on May 21, 2024.
+The May 17, 2024 IEP was not submitted into evidence at fair hearing.
+As reported by Mother at the IPP, Claimant is enrolled and attends Southeast High School in person from 8:23 AM to 3:00 PM, Monday to Friday.
+He has a Behavior Intervention Implementation (BII) service provider in school and is receiving speech counseling services.
+(Ibid.) - 13.
+Claimant One participates in community outings for personal errands, recreation, entertainment, or church on an almost daily basis.
 (Exhibit 2.)
-The May 21, 2024 IEP was not submitted into evidence at fair hearing.
-As reported by Mother at the IPP, Claimant Two is enrolled and attends Southeast High School, Mondays through Fridays.
-He has a Behavior

-Intervention Implementation (BII) service provider in school and is receiving speech therapy and counseling and behavior services at school.
-Mother reported being unsatisfied with services being received by Claimant Two at school.
-(Ibid.)

-13. Claimant Two participates in community outings for personal errands, recreation, entertainment, or church on an almost daily basis.
-(Exhibit 2.)
-One of Claimant Two's IPP goals is to continue working on building his social skills while participating in social recreational activities through the SDP.
+One of Claimant One's IPP goals is to continue working on building his social skills while participating in social recreational activities through the SDP.
 (Ibid.)